PayMe: History

 On its launch on 8 February 2017, heavy traffic meant that some users were unable to register, leading to media dubbing the service "Play Me".
 Topping up was only possible from a Visa or Mastercard credit card, with a limit of HK$10,000 per month.

 In April 2018, the app won the FinTech Grand Award in the official Hong Kong ICT Awards.

 From June 2018, users were able to link to a local bank account, with monthly top-up limits raised to HK$30,000, or HK$50,000 with a verified residential address.
 At the same time, PayMe launched an online shopping payment service, in collaboration with HKTVmall.

+In March 2019, PayMe started supporting person-to- merchant (P2M) payments with PayMe for Business, which was built natively on Microsoft Azure.

 In July 2019, PayMe introduced the support of FPS (Faster Payment System) for transfer and top-up, along with a complete redesign of the app.
 At the same time, PayMe lowered the top-up limit for credit cards to HK$2,000 per month.

 In May 2022, PayMe was selected to be one of the eligible electronic platforms for the consumption voucher scheme.